elk-audio/elk-docs/sushi/sushi_control_grpc.rst

 AudioGraphController
 ^^^^^^^^^^^^^^^^^^^^

-With the AudioGraphController you can add/move/remove tracks and processors (plugins) at runtime, and query the current tracks and plugins in the engine.
+Allows adding/moving/removeing tracks and processors (plugins) at runtime and querying the current tracks and plugins in the engine.

 ParameterController
 ^^^^^^^^^^^^^^^^^^^

-Allows the querying of all Track and Processor (plugin) parameters and properties, and setting them to new values.
+Allows the querying of all Track and Processor (plugin) parameters and properties and setting them to new values.

 AudioRoutingController
 ^^^^^^^^^^^^^^^^^^^^^^

 Allows connecting audio input and output to and from tracks, and query the current connections.
-When a track is added, no routings are automatically created, meaning you need to create them for it to process and output sound to/from Sushi's inputs and outputs.
+When a track is added, routings are not automatically created, but have to be explicitly connected in order to process and output sound to/from Sushi's inputs and outputs.

 MidiController
 ^^^^^^^^^^^^^^

-Similarly, with the MidiController you connect MIDI input and output to and from tracks, and query the current connections.
+MidiController allows connecting MIDI input and output to and from tracks, mapping CC messages to parameter and querying the current connections.
-When a track is added, no MIDI connections are automatically created, meaning you need to create them for it to process and output MIDI to/from Sushi's inputs and outputs.
+When a track is added, MIDI connections are not automatically created, but have to be explicity added in order to process and output MIDI to/from Sushi's inputs and outputs.

 CvGateController
 ^^^^^^^^^^^^^^^^